rexresearch

 constitute up to 60% of the metal oxide by weight.
 A method of

-making a reflector includes forming a slurry, applying an electric
+making a reflector includes forming a slurry, applying an

 US2012212130

-DEVICE, SYSTEM AND METHOD FOR GENERATING
+SYSTEM AND METHOD FOR GENERATING ELECTROMAGNETIC WAVE FORMS,

-ELECTROMAGNETIC WAVE FORMS, SUBATOMIC PARTICLES, SUBSTANTIALLY
+SUBATOMIC PARTICLES, SUBSTANTIALLY CHARGE-LESS PARTICLES,

-SUBSTANTIALLY NO ELECTRIC FIELD
+AND/OR MAGNETIC WAVES WITH SUBSTANTIALLY NO ELECTRIC FIELD

 [ PDF ]